TrashMob-eco/TrashMob/README.md

 # FAQ
 ## What is the current state of this project?

-As of 5/26/2021, we are now in Beta launch.
-We'll hold at Beta until a few more key features are complete so we can do a grand-relaunch when those features go in.
-Beta also means that if things really go wrong, we may have to delete data manually and depending on load, site availability is not guaranteed.
+As of 5/15/2022, we are now in full production launch.
+The site is up and running and people are using it ot help organize litter cleanups!
+TrashMob.eco is now a 501(c)(3) non-profit in the United States.
+We are working on new features all the time!

 ## Are you looking for contributors?

 ABSOLUTELY!
-Ping [Joe Beernink](https://www.twitter.com/joebeernink) if you want to get involved.
-All kinds of skills needed, from reactjs to website design, to aspnet core, to Xamarin, to deployment / github skills.
+Ping [Joe Beernink](https://www.twitter.com/joebeernink) or [info@trashmob.eco](mailto:info@trashmob.eco) if you want to get involved.
+All kinds of skills needed, from reactjs to website design, to aspnet core, to .NET MAUI, to PowerBI, to deployment / github skills.
+If you have a couple of hours a week, and want to contribute, let us know!

+## I have an idea for a TrashMob feature!

+Fantastic!
+We want to build this out to be best site on the internet!
+But before you send us your idea, please take a look at the lists of [projects](https://github.com/orgs/TrashMob-eco/projects) and [issues](https://github.com/TrashMob-eco/TrashMob/issues) we already have going.
+We may already be working on your idea.
+If your idea is not there, feel free to reach out to us at [info@trashmob.eco](mailto:info@trashmob.eco)

 # Development Notes

 ## Getting Started - Development

-1. You must install the .net 6 SDK
+1. You must install the .NET 6 SDK
 1. Install Visual Studio Code
 1. Connect to github and clone the repo
+1. Send your github id to info@trashmob.eco to be added as a contributor to the repository
 1. Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli)

 ### To use the Shared Dev Environment
 If you are not doing any database changes (i.e. design work, error handling, etc) you can save yourself time and money by doing the following and using the shared Dev environment:
-1. Send the email address you use on GitHub to Joe Beernink
+1. Send the email address you use on GitHub to [info@trashmob.eco](mailto:info@trashmob.eco)
-1. Joe will add you as a contributor to the Sandbox subscription
+1. TrashMob will add you as a contributor to the Sandbox subscription
-1. Joe will add you to the Dev KeyVault with Secret Get and List permissions
+1. TrashMob will add you to the Dev KeyVault with Secret Get and List permissions
 1. Log in to the Sandbox subscription, and go to the [Dev Azure SQL Database](https://portal.azure.com/#@jobeedevids.onmicrosoft.com/resource/subscriptions/39a254b7-c01a-45ab-bebd-4038ea4adea9/resourceGroups/rg-trashmob-dev-westus2/providers/Microsoft.Sql/servers/sql-tm-dev-westus2/overview)
 1. Click on Firewalls and Virtual Networks
 1. Add a new Rule with your email address as the name, with the start and end ip address set as your Client IP Address (see the line above the form for what Azure thinks your IP address is)